 Each Applicant is required to submit the following documents.
 All engineering documents are required to be certified by a professional engineer licensed in the State of Alaska.
-For clarity, these requirements are sourced from the BEAD NOFO, page 74, which reads: "Prospective subgrantees must submit a network design, diagram, project costs, buildout timeline and milestones for project implementation, and a capital investment schedule evidencing complete buildout and the initiation of service within four years of the date on which the entity receives the subgrant, all certified by a professional engineer, stating that the proposed network can deliver broadband service that meets the requisite performance requirements to all locations served by the Project.
+For clarity, these requirements are sourced from the BEAD NOFO, page 74, which reads: "Prospective subgrantees must submit a network design, diagram, project costs, buildout timeline and milestones for project implementation,... all certified by a professional engineer, stating that the proposed network can deliver broadband service that meets the requisite performance requirements to all locations served by the Project.
 The Eligible Entity [State of Alaska] shall not approve any grant for the deployment or upgrading of network facilities unless it determines that the materials submitted to it demonstrate the prospective subgrantee's technical capability with respect to the proposed project."